lsst-sitcom/sitcomtn-102/index.rst

 * Use large fonts for text, label and title, where possible.
 * Always add units to physical quantities.
 * Avoid differentiating data ranges with colors.
 Try to use different line and marker styles.
 If colors are needed, a recommendation is to upload your plots to `this page <https://www.color-blindness.com/coblis-color-blindness-simulator>`_
+* Include error bars
+* Highlight requirements or areas in which the viewer has to focus on
+* Where applicable provide histogrammed versions of the results and calculate a mean and RMS, or equivalently a Gaussian fit

 Conclusions
 ===========